victorheringer/minty/README.md

 # Minty 🌿

-A lightweight, modular static site generator built with Node.js and Handlebars.js.
+A lightweight, modular universal template engine built with Node.js and Handlebars.js.

 ## Overview

-Minty is a simple yet powerful tool that generates static HTML websites from Handlebars templates and JSON data.
-It's designed to be used as a Git submodule, making it easy to integrate into any web project.
+Minty is a simple yet powerful tool that generates static files from Handlebars templates and JSON data.
+It can process any file type - HTML, CSS, JSON, Markdown, configuration files, and more.
+It's designed to be used as a Git submodule, making it easy to integrate into any project.

 **Key Features:**

 - 🎨 Uses Handlebars.js for flexible templating
 - 📦 Simple JSON-based content management
+- 🌐 **Universal file support** - HTML, CSS, JSON, Markdown, and any extension
-- ⭐ **Wildcard pattern** for generating multiple pages from one template
+- ⭐ **Wildcard pattern** for generating multiple files from one template
 - 🧩 **Partial templates** for reusable components
 - 🗂️ Maintains folder structure in output
 - 🔄 Automatic static file copying
 - 🚀 Fast and lightweight
-- 📝 Shared data across all pages
+- 📝 Shared data across all templates

 ## Installation